techgrounds/techgrounds-kaman/06_Azure_3/AZ_week6.md

 - Professional Direct: For business-critical environments, this plan also offers 24/7 technical support with a one-hour response time but also includes operational support, training, and proactive guidance from a ProDirect delivery manager.

 **Azure Advisor**
 Advisor is a personalized cloud consultant that helps you follow best practices (CROPS) to optimize your Azure deployments.
-It analyzes your resource configuration and usage telemetry and then recommends solutions that can help you improve the cost effectiveness, performance, high availability, and security of your Azure resources .
+It analyzes your resource configuration and usage telemetry and then recommends solutions that can help you improve the cost effectiveness, performance, high availability, and security of your Azure resources.

 **Azure App Configuration**